Columbus, Ohio

-Columbus originated as numerous Native American settlements on the banks of the Scioto River.
-Franklinton, now a city neighborhood, was the first European settlement, laid out in 1797.
-The city was founded in 1812 at the confluence of the Scioto and Olentangy rivers, and laid out to become the state capital.
-The city was named for Italian explorer Christopher Columbus.
-The city assumed the function of state capital in 1816 and county seat in 1824.
-Amid steady years of growth and industrialization, the city has experienced numerous floods and recessions.
-Beginning in the 1950s, Columbus began to experience significant growth; it became the largest city in Ohio in land and population by the early 1990s.
-The 1990s and 2000s saw redevelopment in numerous city neighborhoods, including Downtown.
+Columbus originated as several Native American settlements along the Scioto River.
+The first European settlement was Franklinton, now a city neighborhood, in 1797.
+Columbus was founded in 1812 at the confluence of the Scioto and Olentangy rivers and was named after Italian explorer Christopher Columbus.
+It was planned as the state capital due to its central location and officially became the capital in 1816.
+The city grew steadily through the 19th century as a transportation and industrial hub via the National Road, Ohio and Erie Canal, and several railroads.
+Starting in the 1950s, Columbus experienced rapid suburban growth, becoming Ohio's largest city by area and population by the early 1990s.

-The city has a diverse economy based on education, government, insurance, banking, defense, aviation, food, clothes, logistics, steel, energy, medical research, health care, hospitality, retail and technology.
-The metropolitan area is home to the Battelle Memorial Institute, the world's largest private research and development foundation; Chemical Abstracts Service, the world's largest clearinghouse of chemical information; and the Ohio State University, one of the largest universities in the United States. the Greater Columbus area is home to the headquarters of six corporations in the U.S. Fortune 500: Cardinal Health, American Electric Power, L Brands, Nationwide, Bread Financial and Huntington Bancshares.
+Columbus diversified economically in the late 20th and early 21st centuries as a center for finance, insurance, education, and technology.
+The metropolitan area is home to the Battelle Memorial Institute, the world's largest private research and development foundation; Chemical Abstracts Service, the world's largest clearinghouse of chemical information; and the Ohio State University, one of the largest universities in the United States.
+The Greater Columbus area is further home to the headquarters of Fortune 500 companies Cardinal Health, Nationwide, American Electric Power, Huntington Bancshares and Vertiv.
+It hosts cultural institutions such as the Columbus Museum of Art, COSI, Franklin Park Conservatory and Ohio Theatre.
+The city's major league professional sports teams include the Columbus Blue Jackets (NHL) and Columbus Crew (MLS).

 Name

-The city of Columbus was named after 15th-century Italian explorer Christopher Columbus at the city's founding in 1812.
-It is the largest city in the world named for the explorer, who sailed to and settled parts of the Americas on behalf of Isabella I of Castile and Spain.
-Although no reliable history exists as to why Columbus, who had no connection to the city or state of Ohio before the city's founding, was chosen as the name for the city, the book Columbus: The Story of a City indicates a state lawmaker and local resident admired the explorer enough to persuade other lawmakers to name the settlement Columbus.
+The city of Columbus was named after 15th-century Italian explorer Christopher Columbus.
+It is the second largest city in the world named for the explorer (after Colombo), who sailed to and settled parts of the Americas on behalf of Isabella I of Castile and Spain.
+Although no reliable history exists as to why Columbus, who had no connection to the city or state of Ohio before the city's founding, was chosen as the name for the city, the book Columbus: The Story of a City indicates that a state lawmaker and local resident admired the explorer enough to persuade other lawmakers to name the settlement Columbus.

 Since the late 20th century, historians have criticized Columbus for initiating the European conquest of America and for abuse, enslavement, and subjugation of natives.
 Efforts to remove symbols related to the explorer in the city date to the 1990s.
 Amid the George Floyd protests in 2020, several petitions pushed for the city to be renamed.
+In 2021, the iconic 22-foot tall statue of Christopher Columbus was removed from the south side of City Hall.